epfl-ada/ada-2021-project-avada-kedavra/README.md

 - [x] Based on the profile of person talking about climate in the media, can we predict what characteristics will a climate-involved person have in the future ?

+# Datastory
+Our Data Story can be found on https://anissaha.github.io/

 # Dataset

 ### Quotebank dataset